Statistics

 • Generating Monte-Carlo Samples

-• Calculate $\hat{H}_i(t), i=2,\ldots,s$
+• Calculate H^i(t),i=2,,s\hat{H}_i(t), i=2,\ldots,s

 • Calculate envelopes:

-\[\begin{aligned} U(t) &=\max_{2\leq i\leq s}\lbrace \hat{H}_i(t)\rbrace \\ L(t) &=\min_{2\leq i\leq s}\lbrace \hat{H}_i(t)\rbrace \end{aligned}\]
+U(t)=max2is{H^i(t)}L(t)=min2is{H^i(t)}\begin{aligned} U(t) &=\max_{2\leq i\leq s}\lbrace \hat{H}_i(t)\rbrace \\ L(t) &=\min_{2\leq i\leq s}\lbrace \hat{H}_i(t)\rbrace \end{aligned}

 • Two common MC test approaches

-1. Choose appropriate $t_0$ and define $u_i=\hat{H}_i(t_0)$ under CSR.
-Note that under $H_0$ at MC test,
+1. Choose appropriate t0t_0 and define ui=H^i(t0)u_i=\hat{H}_i(t_0) under CSR.
+Note that under H0H_0 at MC test,

-example : $k=5, s=100, u_1\geq u_{(5)}$ then size = 0.05
+example : k=5,s=100,u1u(5)k=5, s=100, u_1\geq u_{(5)} then size = 0.05

 2. Define

-\[u_i = \int(\hat{H}_i(t)-H(t))^2 dt.\tag{*}\]
+u_i = \int(\hat{H}_i(t)-H(t))^2 dt.\tag{*}

 • Note that the approach 2 is more objective but known to have weak power.